“Why, that Grinch even took the last can of Who hash.”

 If you can’t get the little chompers to down some leftover corned beef around Christmas time, this should do the trick.
 Print out the cool who hash label I’ve designed up (click for larger size), stick on a container (see notes below on using tin), pop out a green tablecloth and serve ‘em up.

-Add in 2 cups of chopped up cooked corned beef, 3 cups chopped up cooked potatoes, and 2 tbsp of minced onion.
+- Add in the chopped up cooked corned beef, chopped up cooked potatoes, and minced onion.

-Stir in 3-4 tbsp of gravy (or beef stock) for added moisture and flavour.
+- Stir in ½ tsp concentrated beef stock for added moisture and flavour.

 *Notes about food cans